ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 You will see your project listed in the _Projects_ tab in Unity Hub.

 1. You can now click on the project to open it.
 We used Unity 2022.3.18f1 to create the sample; if you use a different version you will get a warning.
-The project is very simple and should be safe to convert but if in doubt we recommend installing 2022.3.18f1 via the Unity Hub as we showed above.
+The project is very simple and should be safe to convert.
+However, if in doubt, we recommend installing 2022.3.18f1 via the Unity Hub as we showed above.

 The project will now open in Unity.
 Once loaded (the first time can take a while), click on the _Play_ button to run the sample.
 This will run the project inside the editor.
 You will see a spinning cube.